whatsapp

 In all circumstances, the amount of gratuity shall not exceed 2 years wage.

-For further information on how we can assist you in your enquiries regarding Labour Laws, or to discuss in more detail any of the general principles raised above, please contact us on 04 343 8897 where one of our team will be delighted to assist you.
+For further information on how we can assist you in your enquiries regarding Labour Laws, or to discuss in more detail any of the general principles raised above, please contact us on 04 343 8897 where one of our lawyers in dubai will be delighted to assist you.

 Please note that the DIFC has a separate legal framework for Employment matters.